malongxuan/MSD/README.md

 5 - Simile Response Generation(Completion)

-If you use the MSD data for research. please cite our paper "I run as fast as a rabbit, can you?
+If you use the MSD data for research, please cite our paper "I run as fast as a rabbit, can you?
 A Multilingual Simile Dialogue Dataset"

 @article{DBLP:journals/corr/abs-2306-05672,
   author       = {Longxuan Ma and